scottishgovernment/tradingnation.mygov.scot/pages/where-things-are-being-bought.md

 ---

 {:.leader}
-A Trading Nation focusses on exporting to 20 countries.
+A Trading Nation focusses on exporting to 26 countries.
 Evidence shows these countries are where Scotland's exports are most likely to grow.

 ## Countries we’ll look to export to

+## A Trading Nation organises countries into 3 priority groups.

+### Priority group 1
-The top 10 countries are:
+The 15 countries in the first priority group are:

 * [United States of America](https://tradingnation.mygov.scot/pages/country-profiles/usa/)
 * [Germany](https://tradingnation.mygov.scot/pages/country-profiles/germany/)